Lobelia Lobelia cardinalis

 - Flower Description:

-- The Cardinal flower features erect, terminal spikes (racemes) of large, cardinal red flowers.
-Each flower is about 1.5 in. long.
+- Erect, terminal spikes (racemes) of large, cardinal red flowers.
+Each flower is tubular 2 lipped about 1.5 in. long.
 A tube of stamens projects upward through a cleft in the corol.
 The tubular flowers are 2-lipped, with the three lobes of the lower lip appearing more prominent than the two lobes of the upper lip.
 The flowers begin opening at the bottom of a terminal flower spike and continue to the top.
 Although not common, white and rose-colored varieties also exist.
 Blooms from July to October.

 -